Namratha-nair/CTF/OverTheWire/Bandit/Bandit20/README.md

 ## Solution
 Note: <br/>
 Not all the commands given above are required. <br/>
-Here own network daemon is the localhost.
+Here, own network daemon is the localhost.
 ```
 ┌──(kali㉿kali)-[~]
 └─$ ssh -p 2220 bandit20@bandit.labs.overthewire.org